LLNL/lbann/docs/layers/learning_layers.rst

 ChannelwiseScaleBias
 ----------------------------------------

-The ChannelwiseScaleBias layer applies per-channel scale and bias.
+The :python:`ChannelwiseScaleBias` layer applies per-channel scale and bias.
 The input tensor is sliced along the first tensor dimension (the "channel" dimension, assuming image data in CHW format) and scale and bias terms are applied independently to each slice.
 More precisely, given input and output tensors